fixedit-ai/developer-handbook/README.md

 When we learn something new, we like to share that knowledge with others.
 It might be an internal video in our demo-channel in Slack, it might be in a [LinkedIn post on our company page](https://www.linkedin.com/company/fixedit), a [video on our public YouTube](https://www.youtube.com/@fixeditconsulting/videos), or a full course in our e-learning portal.

+## Constant learning
+We wake up with a smile every day knowing that today will be easier than yesterday since we have automated the boring tasks, built better tools, and improved our processes.
+To make the market grow, our goal is to reduce the cost for application development by 10x-100x compared to today.
+To reach this goal, we need to be constant learners and inventors.

+You will spend a lot of time experimenting, looking for better ways to do something.
+Your ideas are valuable, and your mind is our primary asset.
+Therefore, you will visit conferences, read books that you find interesting and take every opportunity to learn.
+When you have learned you are eager to share your knowledge both internally and with our clients.

+Found a boring task?
+Try to create a script to automate it.
+When the script is your daily sidekick, share it with the rest of the team.
+With our collaborative effort, the script will be transformed from a script to a CLI tool or a cloud service.
+Soon thereafter, the tool is mature enough to be added to our product catalog for our clients to use.

+Well done, you are now a valuable expert in our team!

 ## What tech stack do we use?
 Our applications are normally written in C, sometimes with a bit of C++.
 This is a big part of what we do, so we need to feel at home with C. Sometimes we can agree that C is a bit annoying to work with, but we have grown to love it due to the many benefits it offers.
 Makefiles are an old technology, but their flexibility, portability, ease of writing and other benefits makes us frequent users of them.